 Every student, before entering the Teachers' College, is medically examined, and any defects found must be remedied before final acceptance.
 Health supervision is maintained at these Colleges by women Medical Officers-whole-time at the Sydney College and part-time at the Armidale College.
-Also, a course of lectures on hygiene, which every student attends, is given by these officers.
+Also, a course of lectures on hygiene, which every student attends, is given by these officers assisted part-time at the Sydney College by two other medical officers.

-The medical and psychological examination of delinquent boys brought before the Children's Court is carried out by a male Medical Officer, who examined 906 boys in 1937, and 1,057 in 1938.
+The medical and psychological examination of delinquent boys brought before the Children's Court is carried out by a male Medical Officer, who examined 1,057 boys in 1938, and 970 in 1939.
 Similar examinations are made in the case of girl delinquents.

 Towards the end of 1936 a Child Guidance Clinic was established by the Education Department.
 This Clinic functions as part of the School Medical Service, a psychiatrist having been appointed to take charge of the work of the clinic.
 Cases are referred through School Medical officers, teachers, and officers of the Child Welfare Department, no fee being charged for any examination.
+A second clinic was established during 1939.

 The medical and/or psychological examination of many children referred from schools, also certain children under the jurisdiction of the Child Welfare Department, Widows' Pensions Branch (Family Endowment Department) and Soldiers' Children Education Board is also carried out by medical officers of this service, either at this Department or at Child Welfare Department institutions.
-The total examined in this way, including those examined at the Child Guidance Clinic, during 1938, was 1,662.
+The total examined in this way, including those examined at the Child Guidance Clinic, during 1939, was 1,905.

-The following summary furnishes particulars of children medically examined in schools in 1938:-
+The following summary furnishes particulars of children medically examined in schools in 1939:---